semusings/spring-boot-docker-containerization/README.md

 ## Walkthrough

-In microservices world, Spring Boot is one of the very popular Framework to build the microservices and docker could be default choice to run application in cloud native environment.
-Why ?
+In the microservices world, Spring Boot is one of the very popular framework to build the microservices and docker could be the default choice to run the application in a cloud-native environment.
+Why?
-Because, docker provides the ability to package and run an application in a loosely isolated environment called a container.
+Because docker provides the ability to package and run an application in a loosely isolated environment called a container.
-So, it's very important build right layers of docker image for your application.
+So, it's very important to build the right layers of docker image for your application.

-This post will show the available options to build docker image for spring boot application.
+This post will show the available options to build a docker image for spring boot application.

 Let's start with one very simple spring boot application.
-Then we will build docker image of this application.
+Then we will build a docker image of this application.

 ### Create a Spring Boot application